lsgracias/lsgracias/README.md

 Here are some projects that I am working on...

-- NEXIS Financial Sentiment Analysis
+- NEXIS Financial Headline Sentiment Analysis

   project_1.link